 Investments in subsidiaries are held at cost, less provision for impairment.
 Significant judgement is involved in determining whether the carrying value of the investment in subsidiary is impaired.
-The impairment assessment is based on the fair value of the hotel operations.
+The impairment assessment is based on the fair value of the hotel operations carried out in the subsidiaries..
 The valuation is driven by a discounted cashflow as valued by an external valuer on an annual basis.